harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 </details>

-Ternary operator and semicolon as constant in same expression is not supported.
+Ternary operator and colon as constant in same expression is not supported.

 Expression : <+
                 Env name: <+env.name>
                 Service Name: <+<+<+env.name>.contains("dev")>?<+env.name>:"No Env">
              >

-Above expression will not get resolved as semicolon is used as constant string with ternary operator.
+Above expression will not get resolved as colon is used as constant string with ternary operator.
 As a workaround for this expression to work we should create a new variable for ternary expression and use this varible in original expression.

 Take above expression as example: